 Get our monthly newsletter in your inbox for the latest on cultural events, ideas, conversations, and grantmaking news in Philadelphia and beyond.

-This page has been updated with the Center’s 2025 application eligibility criteria.
-The complete Application Guidelines will be published on this page April 1, 2025.
+This page has been updated with the Center’s 2025 initial eligibility criteria and application guidelines.

 All prospective organizational applicants must Submit an Inquiry to indicate they are interested in applying for a grant in 2025 and to help determine their eligibility.